agungpermana/femaledaily/README.md

 ## Basic Overview

-This simple shopping cart prototype shows how React components and Redux can be used to build
+This is simple page about information, review of beauty

 ## Tech Stack